 Michigan Wolverines Football Podcast: Doug Karsch With John Borton

-Michigan radio sideline reporter Doug Karsch delivers some up-close takes of the Wolverines and the Big Ten.
+Michigan Wolverines football sideline reporter Doug Karsch joined the podcast, talking Wisconsin and more.

-Karsch and senior editor John Borton cover several aspects of Michigan's play thus far, the Big Ten opener against Rutgers, and what lies ahead, including Karsch's estimation of U-M's top three Big Ten challenges.
+Karsch and senior editor John Borton took a deep dive into the match-up between the Wolverines and Badgers, in light of Wisconsin's 1-2 start against strong competition and Michigan's 4-0 effort so far.
+Karsch identifies one clear way for Michigan to win.

 Here's what Karsch has to say…